Neil-YL/wireless-color-sensor/_build/html/_sources/index.md

      <br>

 :::{Note}
- If you would like to disassemble the sensor or sensor stand after assembly, use tweezers(or a similar tool) to gently pry up one side of the sensor, then the other, gradually lifting it out from four spikes.
+ If you would like to disassemble the sensor or sensor stand after assembly, use a tweezer(or a similar tool) to gently pry up one side of the sensor, then the other side, gradually lifting it out from four spikes.
 For the sensor stand, use a thin tool to push it up from the bottom.
 Be careful not to touch the central electronic components of the sensor during this process.
 :::